hasura/ddn-sample-app/README.md

     - ddn create subgraph analytics
 - run [ddn build supergraph-manifest](https://hasura.io/docs/3.0/cli/commands/build-supergraph-manifest)
     - Heads up - it will take approximately 3 minutes to build
+    - For more details on the build process, refer to the [Build Process](#build-process) section.
 - go to console and test using GraphQL API queries from the [Composability folder](https://github.com/hasura/ddn_beta_ecommerce/tree/main/Composability).
   - For [AuthZ](https://github.com/hasura/ddn_beta_ecommerce/blob/main/Composability/authZ.graphQL): Set x-hasura-role = customer and x-hasura-user-id = some_user_id and run the AuthZ query

+## Build

+During the build process, Hasura builds and deploys all the data connectors and supergraph builds.
+This includes connector configurations, models, functions, and all other related components, which are integrated into the deployments.

+Considering the size of the supergraph and separate deployments, it may initially take some time to complete.
+Once deployed, the supergraph provides a unified GraphQL API that leverages the capabilities of all subgraphs to offer a comprehensive Ecommerce solution.

 ### Disclaimer
 - This repo has credentials for databases, which are intentionally published by Hasura for demo purposes.